 In Mesa, Arizona, aggravated assault is punished more severely due to its seriousness.
 The factors which raise an assault to an aggravated assault typically include the use of a weapon, the type or status of the person assaulted, the intent of the person doing the assaulting, and the severity of injury inflicted.
 The Arizona statute sets the circumstances which will cause a simple assault to turn into an aggravated assault.
 These circumstances will greatly expand the type of jail or prison time one can receive from the Arizona courts.
 Any charge and conviction for aggravated assault will create dramatic consequences for the rest of your life.
-A Mesa Arizona defense attorney can assist you in exploring a legal defense, that best fits your case and should provide at a minimum a sentence-reduction.
+A Mesa aggravated assault attorney at The Hogle Law Firm – Mesa can assist you in exploring a legal defense, that best fits your case and should provide at a minimum a sentence-reduction.

 An assault is defined by the Arizona statute (see ARS 13-1203)as knowingly, intentionally or recklessly causing injury to another person, intentionally causing someone to have a reasonable fear of being harmed or knowingly touching someone to insult, injure or provoke that person.
 An aggravated assault is defined by ARS 13-1204.
 Below is a brief description of the jail time you may face if you are convicted of an aggravated assault charge.

 The below sentence ranges are for first-time offenders only.

 - Class 6 aggravated assault charges (resulting in an 18- 36-month prison sentence) can be filed against first-time offenders committing an assault in these instances:

 - After entering the victim’s home while intending to commit assault

 - Against a minor younger than 15 years old, while being at least 18 years old

 - By touching someone in violation of a protection order